 Imp.
 Caesar divi Traiani / Parthici f. divi Nervae

 n. / Traianus Hadrianus / Aug. pontif. max. trib. pot.

 XX / imp.
 II cos.
 III p.p. / Augurato [rium] dilaps(um)

 / a solo pe[c(unia) sua restitu]it

-Furthermore, the she-wolf suckling Romulus and Remus would be often depicted on the breastplate of the cuirassed statues of Hadrian erected in the Greek-speaking provinces of the empire.
+Furthermore, the she-wolf suckling Romulus and Remus would often be depicted on the breastplate of the cuirassed statues of Hadrian erected in the empire’s Greek-speaking provinces.
 These statues, of the so-called ‘Eastern Hadrianic Breastplate Type’, have a distinctive iconography showing Victories flanking a statue of Athena (or Roma-Virtus) standing on the back of a she-wolf with nursing twins.
 One of its most famous examples is the cuirassed torso on display in the Agora in Athens, but relatively complete specimens are also on display in Beirut, Knossos, Herakleion, Istanbul, Kissamos, Olympia, with additional fragmentary examples in Amman, London, Piraeus and Corinth.

-Hadrian’s introduction of the cult of Roma in the city of Rome, his celebration of the Parilia under the new name of ‘Natalis Urbis’, his renewal of the pomerium, and his coins depicting Romulus the founder were all part of a deliberate advertisement program proclaiming a rebirth of Rome.
-Romulus, the founder of the city, was a figure with whom, like Augustus before him, Hadrian was in many ways eager to associate himself with.
+Romulus, the city’s founder, was a figure with whom, like Augustus before him, Hadrian was eager to associate himself in many ways.
+Hadrian’s introduction of the cult of Roma in the city of Rome, his celebration of the Parilia under the new name of ‘Natalis Urbis’, his renewal of the pomerium, and his coins depicting Romulus, the founder, were all part of a deliberate advertisement program proclaiming a rebirth of Rome.
 With the great Romaia festival established, Hadrian then chose to leave Rome and soon departed to tour the western provinces of his empire.

 Sources & references: